 Union (ITU) and the Internet Engineering Task Force (IETF).
 Products that adhere to these

 standards allow users to participate in a conference, regardless of their platform.
-These standards for desktop video
+These standards for video

 conferencing ensure compatibility on a worldwide basis.
 The ITU has developed the H, G and

-T Series of standards whilst the IETF has developed Real-Time Protocol
+T Series of standards whilst the IETF has developed Real-Time Protocol (RTP) & Resource

-There are several standards based transport protocols used with conferencing, TCP,
+There are several standards based transport protocols used with conferencing, TCP, UDP &

-TCP is a reliable protocol designed for transmitting alphanumeric data; it can stop
+TCP is a reliable protocol designed for transmitting alphanumeric data; it can stop and correct itself

-its very nature can cause delays and reduced throughput.
+can cause delays and reduced throughput.
 This can be annoying, especially with audio.

 User Datagram Protocol (UDP) within the IP stack, is by contrast, an unreliable